arxve/abacus/README.md

 If the operation requires two numbers, you will be prompted to enter them.
 Otherwise, you will only need to enter one number.

-The result of the operation will be printed to the console.
+The result of the operation will be printed on the console.

 ## Options